All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Cytomegalovirus (CMV) is a common virus that occurs widely throughout the population but rarely causes symptoms.
 In the United States, as many as 50-85% of adults have been infected with CMV.
 Most people are infected as children or as young adults and do not experience any significant symptoms or health problems.

 CMV is found in many body fluids during an active infection, including saliva, urine, blood, breast milk, semen, vaginal secretions, and cerebrospinal fluid.
 It is easily transmitted to others through close physical contact or by contact with infected objects, such as diapers or toys.
-After the initial "primary" infection has resolved, CMV becomes dormant or latent - like other members of the herpes family.
-Cytomegalovirus remains in a person for the rest of his life without causing any symptoms, unless the person's immune system is significantly weakened.
+After the initial "primary" infection has resolved, CMV becomes dormant or latent, like other members of the herpes family.
+Cytomegalovirus remains in a person for the rest of the person's life without causing any symptoms unless the person's immune system is significantly weakened.
 If this happens, the virus can reactivate.

 CMV can cause notable health problems in three situations: